trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 Her faith was amazing and her life was an inspiration.
 I remember speaking at the service.
 I Thes 4:16 came to mind.
 Paul comforted the Thessalonians about those who had passed on.
-"The dead in Christ shall rise first.".
+"The dead in Christ shall rise first."
 I said (to Dad directly), "She's gonna go first" (in the resurrection).

 It's true of Gene too: